 For data protection capabilities along with shared device mode, Microsoft’s supported data protection solution for Microsoft 365 applications on Android and iOS is Microsoft Intune Application Protection Policies.
 For more information about the policies, see App protection policies overview - Microsoft Intune | Microsoft Learn.

 When setting up App protection policies for shared devices, we recommend using level 2 enterprise enhanced data protection.
-With level 2 data protection, you can restrict data transfer scenarios that may cause data to move to parts of the device that are not cleared with shared device mode.
+With level 2 data protection, you can restrict data transfer scenarios that may cause data to move to parts of the device that aren't cleared with shared device mode.

 We support iOS and Android platforms for shared device mode.
-Review the documentation below for your platform to begin supporting frontline workers in your applications.
+For more information, see: